Attendance & Health Office

 Students who do not adhere to the terms of their probation may be withdrawn from the class.

 We recognize that healthy children are better learners.
-Our district nurses and school-based health paraprofessionals work collaboratively to promote the health and safety of our students.
+Our licensed school nurses and school-based health paraprofessionals work collaboratively to promote the health and safety of our students.

 - provide needed physical assessment, direct nursing care and specialized health procedures to students